Russia delivers missile system to Turkey in challenge to NATO

 The United States says the Russian military hardware is not compatible with NATO systems and that the acquisition may lead to Ankara’s expulsion from an F-35 fighter jet program.

 Investors in Turkey have been unsettled by the deal.
-The Turkish lira weakened to 5.717 against the dollar from 5.683 before the ministry announced the arrival of the S-400 consignment to the Murted Air Base, northwest of Ankara.
+The Turkish lira TRYTOM=D3 weakened as far as 5.728 against the dollar from 5.683 before the ministry announced the arrival of the S-400 consignment to the Murted Air Base, northwest of Ankara.
+The main Istanbul share index .XU100 fell 1.4%.

 “The delivery of parts belonging to the system will continue in the coming days,” Turkey’s Defense Industry Directorate said.
 “Once the system is completely ready, it will begin to be used in a way determined by the relevant authorities.”